BroadbandForum/obudpst/README.md

 **Fragment Reassembly Memory**

-When IP fragmentation of jumbo size datagrams is expected as a normal part of testing, it is important to make sure that adequate memory is available for fragment reassembly.
+If the `-j` option is not used and IP fragmentation of jumbo size datagrams must be expected as a normal part of testing (where udpst must also be built without the GSO optimization), it is important to make sure that adequate memory is available for fragment reassembly.
 When not available, the "packet reassemblies failed" counter under `netstat -s` and/or `netstat -s -6` (for IPv6) will show the failures.

 To increase the memory available to reassemble fragments, as well as limit the time a fragment should be kept awaiting reassembly, the following could be